 What is an Engagement Letter?

-Think of it as the rulebook for your relationship with your client.
+In the engagement letter vs letter of intent framework, think of the LOE as the rulebook for your relationship with your client – the document that locks everything in.
 As an accountant handling someone’s finances, the engagement letter you send your client makes things official and presents exact details about the scope of work, fees, deadlines and expectations.

 The letter typically covers: